 Step Change provides dance opportunities for children, young people and adults in schools and colleges, social and healthcare settings, community centres and other community settings.

-We tailor our approach to meet different demographics, needs and capabilities.
-We can run regular dance sessions; a programme of classes culminating in a performance; prepare groups and individuals for special events or create events - such as a 'Strictly' style friendly competition; chair-based dance sessions; sensory-sensitive instruction for people with sensory impairments; identify and develop potential, and provide performance and competitive pathways for individuals and groups.
+We tailor our approach to meet all ages and abilities.
+We can run regular dance sessions; a programme of classes culminating in a performance; prepare groups and individuals for special events or create events - such as a 'Strictly' style friendly competition; chair-based dance sessions; sensory-sensitive instruction; identify and develop potential; and provide performance and competitive pathways for individuals and groups.

 A few examples our work include:

-- A half day workshop based at a college for learners with disabilities
+- A half day college workshop for students with disabilities

-- Inclusive wheelchair dance workshops, supporting wheelchair and non-wheelchair users to dance together
+- Dance workshops supporting wheelchair and non-wheelchair users to dance together

 - Community centre-based dance classes for older people with dementia and their friends/relatives

-- Chair-based danced activity in a hospital setting for patients with Cancer
+- Chair-based danced activity in hospital settings for patients with life-limiting conditions